qri-io/rfcs/text/0002-qri_dataset_definition.md

 Datasets take inspiration from HTML documents, deliniating semantic purpose to predefined tags of the document, but instead of orienting around presentational markup, dataset documents emphasize interoperability and composition.

+Datasets are modeled around the metaphor of a _file_ to help settle the question of dataset granularity & relations between datasets.
+By equating a dataset to a document (file), it naturally follows that a dataset is one "thing". and relating it to "other things" is process of linking across files.
+By orienting around documents instead of "packages", we simplify the mental model presented to the end user.
+Collating dataset documents into a collection or package is the subject of future research.

 The principle encoding format for a dataset document is JSON.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation